bedshape/voidinstallscripts/README.md

-scripts that allow for a pretty painless encrypted void linux install
+scripts that allow for a pretty painless encrypted void linux install.

-it is assumed that you are using a UEFI amd64 system and have already partitioned your drive into an efi and root/boot/swap partition
+it is assumed that you are using a UEFI amd64 system and have already partitioned your drive.

 your partitions should look something like this:
 /dev/nvme0n1p1 -> to be used for efi